 Having the flexibility to have your wedding on a Thursday instead of a Saturday – or an early Spring-time month such as March instead of a peak, high-season month like August- can help you maximise your wedding budget.

 Civil Ceremony or Religious Wedding

 Most of our guests prefer to stay in one place on their wedding day, to make the very most of their time and fully relax into the day without worrying about various traffic delays.

-Civil ceremonies in the UK can now take place at a number of licensed venues across the UK; Offering a more intimate experience that roughly takes less than half the time of a church ceremony and can flow easily into your drinks reception, canapé service and photography, before moving on to the main meal of the day….your wedding breakfast (the first official meal that the newly happy couple have after signing their marriage license).
+Civil ceremonies in the UK can now take place at a number of licensed venues, offering a more intimate experience.
+It takes roughly half the time of a church ceremony and can flow easily into your drinks reception, canapé service and photography, before moving on to the main meal of the day….your wedding breakfast (the first official meal that the newly happy couple have after signing their marriage license).

 The ideal time for a civil ceremony in the UK is around 1.30pm-2pm.
 The flow of the day around this works perfectly.

-Naturally this past year has changed a lot in terms of the way that couples traditionally plan their wedding.
+Naturally the past 2 years have changed a lot in terms of the way that couples traditionally plan their wedding.
 We’ve all had to work around the circumstances with a determination to allow couples to continue their wedding planning!
 The great news is that you can now find so much information online – from online wedding fairs and zoom viewings to virtual walk-throughs.